Skip to main content

 Impact of the pandemic on graduates and labour market – a case study

-Here is a brief overview of some notable changes to graduates’ experiences during the first year of the pandemic:
+Chart shows a brief overview of some notable changes to graduates’ experiences during the first year of the pandemic

 This comparison chart illustrates changes in employment outcomes for graduates in 2020.
 It is divided into two sections: categories that saw an increase and those that saw a decrease.